1. Service Assurance

 Last Time: Time for the last occurrence of the Alarm.

-The Alarms component shows the 5 latest Alarms and allows with pagination to navigate to older Alarms.
+The Alarms component shows the most recent Alarms and allows the user to scroll through the last 100 Alarms.

 To inform people on a duty schedule notifications are used and force action to fix or reconfigure systems immediately.
 In OpenNMS it is possible to acknowledge notifications to see who is working on a specific issue.
 The Dashboard should show outstanding notifications in the NOC to provide an overview and give the possibility for intervention.